List of Works

 This Is Just To Say (2008, rev. 2010)

 : for soprano and piano.
-Commissioned by soprano Meganne Masko and initally performed by Katrina Van Maanen, the piece comprises settings of three poems by William Carlos Williams: "The Red Wheelbarrow," "The Great Figure," and "This Is Just To Say."
+Commissioned by soprano Meganne Masko and initially performed by Katrina Van Maanen, the piece comprises settings of three poems by William Carlos Williams: "The Red Wheelbarrow," "The Great Figure," and "This Is Just To Say."
 Both the poetry and the song settings are miniaturist works attempting to convey considerable information and emotion within a limited framework.
 All texts are used with permission of New Directions Publishing.

 Click here to listen to the first movement: "The Red Wheelbarrow."